huggingface/blog/safetensors-security-audit.md

 Finally, we plan to release a `1.0` in the near future, with the large user base of `transformers` providing the final testing step.
-The format and the lib have had very few modifications since their inception which is a good sign of stability.
+The format and the lib have had very few modifications since their inception, which is a good sign of stability.

 We're glad we can bring ML one step closer to being safe and efficient for all!